-Prince Charles faces questions over claim he ‘accepted €1m in cash from Sheikh’
+Prince Charles faces questions over claim he ‘accepted €1m in cash from sheikh’

 Two advisers in the royal household then had to reportedly count the money by hand, which was allegedly in the form of €500 notes.
 The private bank Coutts then collected the cash from Charles’s London residence, according to the paper.

 Sir Ian Cheshire, chairman of the PWCF, told the paper: “At a few hours’ notice from The Sunday Times, we have checked into this event in the past, and confirm that the previous trustees of PWCF discussed the governance and donor relationship, (confirming that the donor was a legitimate and verified counterparty) and our auditors signed off on the donation after a specific enquiry during the audit.
+There was no failure of governance.”

 He added: “The donation was made in cash and that was the donor’s choice.”

-Sir Alistair Graham, the former chairman of the committee on standards in public life, said that “if the Qatari government wants to make a gift to [Charles’s] foundation, then there are proper ways to do these things rather than handling large sums of cash.”
+Sir Alistair Graham, the former chairman of the committee on standards in public life, said that “if the Qatari government wants to make a gift to [Charles’s] foundation, then there are proper ways to do these things rather than handling large sums of cash”.

 The Independent approached the Prince of Wales’s Charitable Fund for comment.